Best Books From 2021

 Book Summary

 As Ailey fights to come to terms with her identity and find where she belongs, she carries with her the whispers of two centuries of women in her maternal line.
-When she embarks on a journey through her family’s history, she uncovers shocking revalations about her ancestors.
+When she embarks on a journey through her family’s history, she uncovers shocking revelations about her ancestors.

 The Book Girls Say…